dream-lab/iot-school/common/android/MQTT Demo/README.md

 	```

-2. Add this in your app (Module) level build.gradle. at the end of dependencies
+2. Add this in your app (Module) level build.gradle, at the end of dependencies
 	```
 	dependencies {
     ...